-Whereas working with simple computers at this time was still regarded as a supposedly simple office activity, jobs in the IT industry today are among the most sought-after of all.
+Back then, working with simple computers was considered a supposedly simple office job.
+Today, jobs in the IT sector are among the most sought-after of all.
 Nevertheless, women are a rarity in IT professions.
-Male students also dominate the corresponding subjects at universities.
-The proportion of female computer science students in Germany is only about 23 percent.
-Although there is now a slightly positive trend in development, a career in IT professions will continue to be attractive for men in 2019.
+And at universities, too, male students dominate the corresponding subjects.
+Only about 23 per cent of students in Germany are women.
+Although there are now signs of a slightly positive trend in the development, a career in IT professions is still attractive mainly to men in 2019.

-How important it is to inspire girls and women for the so-called MINT subjects and a career in information technology is perhaps best illustrated in the area of artificial intelligence.
-The lack of a female perspective in the development of these and other highly innovative technologies holds the danger that inequalities and discrimination will eventually solidify in algorithms.
-Because at the moment it is primarily male perspectives that underlie the programmes.
-But systems that are intended to serve society in general must be developed integratively right from the start.
+The importance of getting girls and women excited about the so-called MINT subjects and a career in information technology is perhaps most vividly illustrated in the field of artificial intelligence.
+The lack of female perspective in the development of this, but also other highly innovative technologies, carries the danger that inequalities and discrimination will eventually become entrenched in algorithms as well.
+Because at the moment, it is mainly male perspectives that underlie the programmes.
+But systems that are supposed to serve society in general one day have to be developed in an inclusive way right from the start.

-In many other areas of the IT industry, too, powerful communication roles are increasingly important, because agile work and progressive project management methods have long been standard in the industry.
-Soft skills such as diplomatic intuition, creativity and empathy are now more important than ever in order to achieve good results in cooperation and mediation between departments or with customers.
-This results in many new and interesting positions for women.
-According to surveys conducted by the Institute of German Business, there is already a shortage of more than 200,000 people in MINT subjects.
-So it's long been about more than just social commitment or image cultivation.
-Abandoning the female perspective could quickly become an existential risk for companies in the near future.
+In many other areas of the IT industry, too, roles with strong communication skills are increasingly important, because agile working and progressive project management methods have long been standard in the industry.
+Soft skills such as diplomatic flair, creativity and empathy are more important than ever to achieve good results in cooperation and mediation between departments or with customers.
+For women, this opens up many new and interesting positions.
+If one believes the surveys of the Institute of the German Economy, there is already a shortage of more than 200,000 workers in the MINT subjects.
+So it has long been about more than social commitment or image cultivation.
+Forgoing the female perspective and women in IT professions could quickly become an existential risk for companies in the near future.

-However, before the IT industry can become a sought-after employer across the genders, many clichés have yet to be overcome.
-This can only be achieved by active counteraction from politicians, society and the employers themselves.
-Quite a few women in the industry regard this as a generation project.
-But those who want to remain competitive can hardly afford to remain in the old role models and established structures in the course of increasing digitalisation and the resulting shortage of skilled workers.
+However, before the IT industry can succeed in becoming a desirable employer across gender lines, many clichés still have to be overcome.
+This can only be done through active countermeasures by politics, society and employers alike.
+Quite a few of the women in the IT industry consider this a generational project.
+But anyone who wants to remain competitive can hardly afford to remain stuck in old role models and established structures in the wake of increasing digitalisation and the resulting shortage of skilled workers.